cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

 2. Is introducing significant infrastructure complexity appropriate for the software systems in question?
 Should you avoid this complexity now, but build in a way that provides an easy transition to microservices in the future?

-One option to solve these questions is to use _modular monolith_ architecture.
+One option to solve these questions is to use a _modular monolith_ architecture.
 Using this as an intermediary step between a monolith and a microservices architecture allows for a more controlled and incremental transition.

 This package provides a toolset for writing highly encapsulated and loosely coupled bounded contexts as modules.
 These